ranjeet16pd/face-recognition-attendence-system/README.md

 pip install pyttsx3

-i host the database with online sever by chance if online server is not working then do the following instruction :
+i host the database with online sever by chance if online server is not working or running slow then do the following instruction :

 so i also provide the two sql file